 Prarie Dog Removal & Control Services

 Southwest Colorado Local Animal Control

+Gunnison’s prairie dogs are found primarily in the Four Corners region of North America.
 They are part of the squirrel family of rodents and can live in communities of hundreds of individuals.

 Southwest Colorado Residents: Get a Free Quote for Prairie Dog Removal and Control

 Prairie Dog Diseases:

 Not all prairie dog colonies are infected with plague, but it is always important to take precautions when you or your pets are around rodent habitats.
 As you will find, rodents such as prairie dogs do not only make their homes in remote, rural locations.